HallermeierEva/KPMG_project/README.md

 # Copy environment template
 cp .env.example .env

-# Edit .env and add your Azure credentials from the email
+# Edit .env and add your Azure credentials
 nano .env  # or use your preferred editor
 ```